mercmobily/simpledblayer/README.md

         },
       ]

 A layer is a simple Javascript object linked to a specific table.
-However, when defining the layer `people`, the layer `emails` isn't defined yet -- and yet, you might need to reference it while creating relationships between layers (like in this case: a person has multiple email addresses, but `emails` hasn't been created yet.
+However, when defining the layer `people`, the layer `emails` isn't defined yet -- and yet, you might need to reference it while creating relationships between layers (like in this case: a person has multiple email addresses, but `emails` hasn't been created yet).

-The solution is to pass the string `'email'` for the layer property.
+The solution is to pass the string `'email'` for the `layer` property.
 When you run `SimpleDbLayer.initLayers()`, SimpleDbLayer will go through every `nested` option of every defined layer thanks to the registry, and will also work to 'resolve' the string (based on the table name: in this case, `emails`).

-# **DOCUMENTATION UPDATE STOPS HERE.
-ANYTHING FOLLOWING THIS LINE IS 100% OUT OF DATE.**

-As you can see, each layer is created with an extra `nested` parameter, which defines:
+### Single lookup

+For single lookup nesting, `nested` is an array of nested table, each one defining:

+* `type`.
+The type of relationship.
+In this case, `lookup`.
 * `layer`.
-The layer you want to automatically load records from
+The layer object representing the table you are linking to.
+NOTE that if you have a string instead of an object, the layer object will be looked up using the passed string as a table name.
+* `layerField`.
+The field, in the foreing table, you are linking to
+* `localField`.
+The field in the local table.

+The way you read this example is "create a `personId` entry in `_children` where `people.id` is the same as the local `personId`".
+So when you load an email, you will have an attribute in `_children` called `personId` which will contain the full person's record.

+### Multiple lookup

+For multiple lookup nesting,

+`nested` is an array of nested table, each one defining:

 * `type`.
-How you want to load your records.
-If you use `multiple`, SimpleDbLayer will auto-load all children records; with `lookup`, it will only load one record
+The type of relationship.
+In this case, `multiple`.
+* `layer`.
+The layer object representing the table you are linking to.
+NOTE that if you have a string instead of an object, the layer object will be looked up using the passed string as a table name.
 * `join`.
-How the record will be looked up in the parent table.
-It's a hash object, where the key is the field _foreign_ to the layer that is being defined, and the value is the field _local_ to the layer that is being defined.
-* `localField`.
-Only required when `type` is `lookup`, this is the name of the field in the `local` layer that is being defined that will be used.
+An object, where each key represents the foreign layer's field, and each value represents the local field.

+The way you read this example is "create a `emails` array in `_children` where including all records in `email` where `emails.personId` is the same as the local `id`".
+So when you load a person, you will have an attribute in `_children` called `emails` which will contain all of the matching email records.

+## Searching

+The fact that two tables are joined means that you can run queries on children records.

+## Practical examples

+# **DOCUMENTATION UPDATE STOPS HERE.
+ANYTHING FOLLOWING THIS LINE IS 100% OUT OF DATE.**

 This functionality affects `select()` calls: basically, every time you fetch records, SimpleDbLayer will return a record with a `_children` hash.